 You can use Italian sausages and set the smoker at 250 Degrees F. Get the smoker smoking with some wood pucks and baste them with some garlic and chili oil.
 Let them cook for at least 3 hours for a nice to achieve a slightly charred crispy skin and soft and tender meat.
-Enjoy as is or with just about any dish.
+Enjoy as-is or with just about any dish.

 6. Smoked Olives

 Nothing can add a tangy kick to your dishes than a bunch of sour olives.
 A hit-snack at parties and a taste-enhancer for drinks, there’s no doubt that olives are already tasty on their own.
-However, a few minutes in the smoker, and they turn unbelievably delicious.
+However, after a few minutes in the smoker, they turn unbelievably delicious.